Content Map Terms

 Abnormal material is present in the joint.
 This could be a tumour, extra growth of joint tissues, or pieces of bone or cartilage.

-After your doctor has seen the condition of your joint area, further treatment with medicine, physiotherapy, or surgery may be recommended.
+After your doctor has seen the condition of your joint area, he or she may recommend further treatment with medicine, physiotherapy, or surgery.

 Current as of: